ObsCure9277/Background-Remover/README.md

-# CleanLayer - AI Background Remover
+# ImgPixel - AI Background Remover

 A powerful desktop application that automatically removes backgrounds from images using **U²-NET** deep learning.
 Built with **Electron**, **React**, **TypeScript**, and **Python** for a seamless and efficient user experience.